 The Guided Mission

-Coach your team through a FIRST LEGO League mission and prepare for the challenges that lie ahead!
+Coach your team through a real FIRST LEGO League mission and prepare them for the challenges to come!

-- To complete this lesson, your pupils could use the Advanced Driving Base model along with the Dozer Blade and Lift Arm attachments.
+- To complete this lesson, your students will build a Driving Base with special attachments.

 2. Engage (10 Min.)

 - Use the ideas in the Ignite a Discussion section below to engage your students in a discussion related to this lesson.

 - Use the video to explain the lesson.

 - Ask them to set up the Boccia Share model on the game field.